aletfa/doctalk/README.md

 DocTalk is an orchestration of 3 principal components:

  - Whisper AI
+ 	 - Thanks to OpenAI Whisper for the algorithm [@officialsite](https://openai.com/research/whisper)
 	 - Thanks to the WhisperNet team [@github](https://github.com/sandrohanea/whisper.net)
   - LLama AI
 	  - Thanks to Meta LLama2 for the algorithm [@officialsite](https://llama.meta.com/)